-Most products requiring electricity provide how many amps or watts it typically utilizes.
-If your electric hot water heater is always in use (~12.5 amps), and you start your air conditioner (~15.0 Amps) and put on a pot of coffee (~9.0 amps) and make some toast (~8.0 amps) while watching TV (~ 2.0 amps), you have far exceeded the 30 amp service, resulting in a tripped breaker.
+Most products requiring electricity provide how many amps or watts they typically utilize.
+If your electric water heater is always in use (~12.5 amps), and you start your air conditioner (~15.0 Amps) and put on a pot of coffee (~9.0 amps) and make some toast (~8.0 amps) while watching TV (~ 2.0 amps), you have far exceeded the 30 amp service, resulting in a tripped breaker.
+Many people don't take into consideration how much power may be used by the inverters charging circuits mostly because they are working automatically in the background.
+50 amp service has two 50 amp power legs, providing a total service of 100 amps.